Dylaris/zst/README.md

 Since what we actually intend to push into the data structure is `char **`, we need to pass `char ***`.

-If you find this approach cumbersome, you can simply utilize the implemented `struct zd_string`.
+If you find this approach too complex, you can treat `struct zd_string` as just a wrapper around `char *`.

+You don't have to use the full `struct zd_string` API; you can use it just like a `char *` without any difference.